CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 4. Find the `login commands` on the `Overview` page and use one of them to login to Rahti registry from command line

-5. Create a new project on Rahti webpage (or re-use one that you already have)
+5. Create a new project on [Rahti webpage](https://rahti.csc.fi:8443/) (or re-use the project that you already have)

 6. Tag your docker image, eg based on versions (here: v0.1):